skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/30.png

 9. After you have done that, your screen should look like this.
-If it does, click on each file and select ‘Update.’
+If it does, click on each file and select Update.

 .. image:: Images/31.png